Why Choose Our Intellectual Property Lawyers in Los Angeles?

 We have substantial experience in filing trademark infringement lawsuits, which may involve seeking a preliminary injunction to protect your rights and stop counterfeits or knockoffs before they affect your market share.
 We have also successfully used the trademark laws to control “cybersquatters” – those who use a website domain name that is confusingly similar to your trade name.
 In every lawsuit, your overall business interest determines the approach we take.

 California law provides that, under certain circumstances, the creator of an idea for a motion picture, TV show or other entertainment project can claim to have had an “implied contract” with production companies to whom the creator submitted his idea.
 If this implied contract is established, the creator of the project is entitled to compensation when the idea is exploited.
-Our lawyers are experts in litigating these types of “idea submission” claims.
+Our idea submission lawyers in Los Angeles are experts in litigating these types of “idea submission” claims.

 The California right of publicity statute provides that every person has the right to control their identity, which includes their likeness, photograph, name, and voice.
 Using somebody’s likeness in advertising, promotional or other material, without first seeking their consent, may result in a claim under California’s right of publicity law, resulting in an injunction, money damages, and attorneys’ fees.
 We have substantial expertise litigating these claims on behalf of both plaintiffs and defendants.